DamaneDz/x00xDomainSolver/README.md

-# x00x Domain IP Solver
+# x00x Domain IP/DNS Solver

 x00x Domain IP/DNS Solver is a PHP tool that grab the IP Address and the Host Name of a domains list and scan the most HTTP/HTTPS known ports (80/443/8080/8000).
 This tool was made to help for finding live/dead SubDomains.